 Last week, Netflix ($NFLX) missed their subscriber target by 2.3 million.
-In addition, they lost 100k subscribers in the U.S., and their stock fell ~16% on the week; the largest weekly decline in years.
+Also, they lost 100k subscribers in the U.S., and their stock fell ~16% on the week, the largest weekly decline in years.

 We will address those narratives in a minute.
-But first, let’s back-up and go over some common terms used when describing various OTT players and get a snapshot of the current landscape.
+But first, let’s back-up and go over some standard terms used when describing various OTT players and get a snapshot of the current landscape.

 - VOD-Video on Demand.
 A programming system that lets viewers watch TV or movies anytime.
 Rather than at a scheduled time, like traditional TV shows.

 - OTT-Over the Top.
 Lets users watch content via the internet; instead of using a cable provider.
-All of the new streaming services, from Netflix to Sling TV, use some version of OTT to deliver their content.
+All of the new streaming services, from Netflix to Sling TV, use some OTT versions to deliver their content.

 - TVOD-Transactional Video on Demand.
 Think Apple TV or Roku.
 A platform that lets you pay based on the amount of content you watch.

 - MVPD-Multi-Channel Video Programming Distributor.
 Think traditional cable companies like Comcast, Direct TV, and Cox.

 - Virtual MVPD-Similar to traditional MVPD, but with one difference.
 The bundles are delivered via the internet.
 And are commonly referred to as “skinny bundles.”
 Think Sling or YouTube TV.

 Netflix, Amazon, and Hulu are the existing players in this space.
 AT&T, Apple, Disney, and Comcast/NBC Universal are launching their own OTT services in short order.
 Here’s a summary of what each company is attempting to do.